kevintruong/til/Signals,-Part-2:-Pending-Signals-and-Signal-Masks.md

 The child process inherits a copy of the parent's signal dispositions.
 In other words, if you have installed a SIGINT handler before forking, then the child process will also call the handler if a SIGINT is delivered to the child.

 Note pending signals for the child are _not_ inherited during forking.
-## What is signal disposition ?
-The signal disposition of a process is a table of actions.
-It defines what will happen when a particular signal is delivered to a process.
-For example, the default disposition of SIG-INT is to terminate the process.
-The signal disposition is per process not per thread.
-The signal disposition can be changed by calling signal() (which is simple but not portable as there are subtle variations in its implementation on different POSIX architectures and also not recommended for multi-threaded programs) or `sigaction` (discussed later)

 ## What happens during exec ?
 Remember that `exec` replaces the current image with a new program image.
 In addition the signal disposition is reset.
 Pending signals are preserved.